-In course of the last decades, the old business principle „the big eat the small“ has widely been replaced by other principles such as „the fast eat the slow“ or „the innovatives eat the representatives of the ‚we have always done it that way‘ fraction“.
-The ability to change, to adapt and to be agile and flexible is mission critical for any enterprise, which wants to survive in the era of globalization and digitalization.
+In course of the last decades, the old business principle „the big eat the small“ has widely been replaced by other principles such as „the fast eat the slow“ or „the innovatives eat the ambassadors of the ‚we have always done it that way‘ fraction“.
+The ability to change, to adapt and to be agile and flexible is mission critical for any enterprise, which wants to survive in the era of globalization and digitalization and people are the mission critical element in this game.

 Consequently, change management is a huge and important challenge for most enterprises and there are numerous methods and instruments for change management that are being used by change managers depending on the application, knowledge and preference.
 In its studies on change management, the management consultancy Capgemini regularly examines which instruments are known and where they are used.
 The following list provided by Capgemini includes the most common instruments for change management in order of frequency of application: